CodeLiners/SpatialRunes/README.md

  > P_U_R_E - Some random person off the internet who makes a nice parchment and was nice enough to give it away. <br>
 Timbre - http://www.freesound.org/people/Timbre/sounds/75712/ <br>
 ljdp - EasyPacket, great system, now modified as part of MCore.
 Hope to see you back into modding again soon! <br>
-Vswe - Allowing me to use his code as a base for ColorUtils, thanks!
+Vswe - Allowing me to use his code as a base for ColorUtils, thanks! <br>
+ChickenBones - Some stuff out of CodeChickenCore Public I used for for MCore.

 Licence
 ======